dhaveed/libmgr/README.md

 -------------
 <a href=/LICENSE.txt target="_blank">MIT</a> license.

-### From akveo
+### From graybots

-Enjoy!
+## Installation guide
+* If intalling in developer mode, clone this repository into any where on your computer using <code>git clone </code>
+* cd to the path where you cloned the repo into
+* run npm install
+* run bower install
+* make sure you have gulp installed globally if not run <code>npm install -g gulp</code>
+* then in your cli run gulp serve to preview or gulp build to build

+#Enjoy!
-We're always happy to hear your feedback.
+We're always happy to hear your feedback :heart: :code:.